notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ Show vertical edge`: shows a vertical edge at the specified location, often used to indicate the right margin for manually setting the number of characters per line
     * `☐ Line mode`: the vertical edge is indicated by a solid vertical line, styled with the **Settings > Style Configurator > Global Styles > Edge Color: Forground colour**
     * `☐ Background mode`: the vertical edge is indicated by styling the _background_ of the text to the right of the edge with the colour from **Settings > Style Configurator > Global Styles > Edge Color: Forground colour**
         * `Number of columns: __ `: sets where the vertical edge will be, in numbers of columns (characters) from the left edge of the page
+    * `☐ Multi-line mode`: Instead of one vertical line at a single column, it allows for multiple veritcal lines.  (added v7.8.6)
+        * The box underneath contains a space-separated list of column numbers.
+If it is set to `10 40 60`, there will be vertical lines after character position 10, 40, and 60.
 * **Border Width**
     * [number-slider]: sets the width (in pixels) of the border around each view's text editor; technically, it's the gap between the light and dark portions of the sunken border, so a width of 0 will still have the light and dark lines for the sunken edge
     * `☐ No edge`: will remove the entire border, including the light and dark bars, so it no longer appears sunken